 Repeat this every night and you’ll begin seeing results very, very soon.
 Trust me!

 D. Listerine + Vinegar Foot Bath & Pumice Stone for Dead Skin on Cracked Feet

 This is a hack that’s been floating around for a while now.
 Apparently, this works best with the blue listerine.

-In your foot basin, add two cups water and 1 cup of blue listerine.
-Also add 2 cups of white vinegar.
+In your foot basin, add three cups water and 1 cup of blue listerine.
+Also add half a cup of white vinegar.

-Finish off with your DIY foot cream or moisturizer and voila!
+Finish off with your DIY foot cream or moisturizer (as above) and voila!